 9. Is there any evidence to suggest that the player was significantly better or worse than is suggested by his statistics?

 Not really.
-Solid defenders are usually the players that get short-changed the most by traditional statistics, but there is no evidence, anecdotal or otherwise, that suggests that Johnson was a stellar defensive player.
+Good defenders are usually the players that get short-changed the most by traditional statistics, but there is no evidence, anecdotal or otherwise, that suggests that Johnson was a stellar defensive player.

 10. Is he the best player at his position who is eligible for the Hall of Fame?